-Depreciation Expense for the year ended December 31, 2022 is \$427,881.
+Depreciation Expense for the years ended December 31, 2023 and 2022 was \$429,764 and \$427,881, respectively.

-Planned Shelter Renovations:
+Shelter Renovation Project:

 Abby Kelley Foster House, Inc. has owned the building that currently serves as a shelter for over 40 years and has maintained it over the years through operating funds.
 The structure is a historic brick building that is experiencing structural challenges that need an infusion of capital funds to repair properly.
 The COVID-19 pandemic has also highlighted the challenges of the congregate shelter model.
-The planned renovations will allow Abby's House to move to a non-congregate shelter model.
+The renovations will allow Abby's House to move to a non-congregate shelter model.
 The repairs will also upgrade the shelter in the following ways: